 How to put on First School Shoes

-First School Shoes need to be easy for little ones to take on and off.
-Laces are no problem if your child knows how to tie them, but if they don't then it can cause issues come "Gym Time" etc.
+First school shoes need to be easy for little ones to take on and off.
+Laces are no problem if your child knows how to tie them, but if they don't then it can cause issues changing for P.E.

-Velcro Fastenings or Riptape*, as it's also known as, can be a much more practical for those 4 or 5 year olds.
+Velcro fastenings or riptape*, as it's also known, can be a much more practical option for those 4 or 5 year olds.

 How to Tie Laces